View Document Text

 and

-Whenever you would like to receive a complete copy of our Firm Brochure, the Brochure
+Whenever you would like to receive hard copies of our Firm Brochure, the Brochure

 Supplement, and/or the Client Relationship Summary (aka ADV Part 3 or Form CRS),